webquiza/soundbreak/capstone-proposal.md

 ### List the absolute minimum features the project requires to meet this purpose or goal:

 - Stopwatch feature with start, stop, resume and reset functionality.
-- User auntentication via Spotify API that allows users to listen to full length songs.
+- User authentication via Spotify API that allows users to listen to full length songs.
 - Spotify widget with preselected playlist.

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.